awsdocs/aws-systems-manager-user-guide/doc_source/sysman-paramstore-cwe.md

 ## Configuring EventBridge for parameters<a name="cwe-parameter-changes"></a>

-This topic explains how to create an EventBridge rule that invokes a target based on events that happen to one or more parameters in your Amazon Web Services account\.
+This topic explains how to create an EventBridge rule that invokes a target based on events that happen to one or more parameters in your AWS account\.

 **To configure EventBridge for Systems Manager parameters**